Snorkeling at Santa Maria Beach, Cabo: All You Need to Know

 This post may contain affiliate links.
 If you make a purchase through them, we may earn a small commission (at no cost to you).

-So you want to go snorkeling at Santa Maria Beach, Cabo San Lucas?
+So you want to snorkel at Santa Maria Beach?
 Great idea!

-It’s one of the best places to snorkel in Los Cabos.
+It’s one of Cabo’s top snorkeling spots.
 And guess what?
 You might even see whales.
 Seriously!

 But let’s start this fishy-sounding tale from the beginning… ’Coz the whales are just the bonus.

-We’ve recently returned from yet another awesome visit to Cabo San Lucas in Baja California Sur, Mexico – and another morning trip to snorkel at Santa Maria Bay – where we had a great time snorkeling, swimming and whale watching.
+We’ve recently returned from yet another fabulous getaway to this sand-and-sea resort destination in Baja California Sur, Mexico – and another morning of snorkeling, swimming and whale watching.

 Featured reader comment